Research

 SN+Host-galaxy photometric redshifts for Ia Cosmology

-My current paper in prep. evaluates the cosmological biases that can occur when we use photometric redshifts from all types of galaxies, not just those with particularly good photo-z.
-Using the DES5YR photometrically classified sample, we focus on photo-z estimated from the SN light-curve with a prior from several host galaxy photometric redshift algorithms (SOMPZ, DNF, BPZ).
+My most recent paper evaluates the cosmological biases that can occur when we use photometric redshifts from all types of galaxies, not just those with particularly good photo-z.
+Using the DES5YR photometrically classified sample, we focus on photo-z estimated from the SN light-curve with a prior from several machine learning and template fitting host galaxy photometric redshift algorithms (SOMPZ, DNF, BPZ) used in the DES 3x2 pt analyses.
 We also include a full treatment of core-collapse contamination and include a dust-based intrinsic scatter model.
-Results upcoming!
+We validate these results with detailed catalog-level simulations and find biases in w ~0.02 that are consistently subdominant to the statistical uncertainty.
+This is a big step forward to showing that we can do a fully photometric (photometric classification AND photometric redshifts) analysis with the upcoming LSST and Roman surveys.